Niall1985/FileServerGolang/README.md

 - Go (1.16 or higher)
 - PowerShell (for testing and interacting with the server)

-You're absolutely right; my apologies for the oversight.
-Here's the corrected installation section:

 ## Installation

 1. **Create a New Go Module**